slowkow/dotfiles/README.md

-# Kamil Slowikowski's Dotfiles
+# Kamil's dotfiles

-This repo documents how I like to set up my Macbook.
+This repo documents how I like to set up my computers.

 Set macOS settings with `bash macos-settings.sh`.